 Step-by-Step Instructions for Obtaining a DD Form 214

-- For your convenience, we have summarized the steps of requesting a DD-214 and other military service records from the National Archives.
+- We have summarized the steps of requesting a DD Form 214 and other military service records from the National Archives.

 - Obtain all the necessary information from the service member.
 If they are still alive, you must have the authorization of the veteran or their next of kin to access their records.
 Otherwise, you must provide proof of death.